How to Clean Running Shoes

-Lengthen the life of your trainers and trail runners with our best tips on how to keep them clean without discoloration of the fabric.
+Lengthen the life of your running shoes and trail runners with our best tips and tricks on how to keep them clean without discoloration of the fabric.

 Running is tough on your shoes.
 Trail runners end up with dirt-caked outsoles, reducing traction.
 Pavement runners constantly battle dirt, grime and debris that can work into a shoe’s fabric and grind away at your foot like sandpaper.
 And that’s not even mentioning the damage from weather, sweat and the barrage of countless miles.